sithmel/sistema/README.md

 ```

 _connectionMock_ will be used instead of dbConnection.
-We can chose to only mock some of the dependencies in the dependency graph.
-This way you can write both units and integration tests.
+This can be used to mock some or even all of the dependencies in the dependency graph.
+To implement unit and integration tests.

 ## Sistema Design principles

 **Sistema** (Italian for "system") allows to express an application as a directed acyclic graph of functions.
-It uses optimal algorithms to execute part of the graph and return the value of a dependency using a variant of [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) that walks multiple graph edges in parallel.
+It executes the graphs of functions so that the dependencies constraint is respected.
+The algorithm is a derivative of DFS similar to [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) that walks multiple graph edges in parallel.
 In the same way is possible to shutdown the dependencies in the inverse order.

 ![Graph example](docs/example.png)